FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - [Fake users](https://www.syntheticusers.com/) to design “with confidence” even though research is about the specifics, details and behaviour of real people
 - [AI generated promotion social media posts](https://replyguy.com/) are just repackaged spam with unreliable results, which might lead to the next point
 - LLMs write [non-existing packages](https://www.theregister.com/2025/04/12/ai_code_suggestions_sabotage_supply_chain/) which are then created by bad actors to load malware, leading to security issues
+- Companies are [hiring humans](https://futurism.com/companies-fixing-ai-replacement-mistakes) after AI tools didn’t do a good enough job
+- LLMs lead to [cognitive debt](https://arxiv.org/abs/2506.08872) when used for essay writing

 ### Devaluing your brand